ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 You also have the choice to update the aggregates using self written queries.
 Like I already mentioned are these queries executed directly on the jdbc instead of using a hibernate layer.

+Upating the data is done with the help of the aggregate abstraction where the aggregate root is responsible for persisting the aggregates under this root.
+If you call the save method on the aggregate root, the entire aggregate will be persisted.

 ##### Examples

 If we want to change the colors of all colors of a same type like we did in the example of spring data jpa.